miragecraft/x-include/README.md

 # XSH include

-Cross-site, synchronous HTML include via `<script>` tags in the manner of JSONP.
+Cross-site HTML include via `<script>` tags in the manner of JSONP.

 PHP includes without the server.